Payroll is processed on the Monday of pay week for hours worked the preceding two weeks.

 Keeping track of the time that you work

-Lynchburg College has two time card recording systems – Infotronics time clock system and web-based time card.
+University of Lynchburg has two time card recording systems – Infotronics time clock system and web-based time card.
 It is your responsibility to record the hours that you work (unless you are told otherwise by your supervisor).

 If your department uses Infotronics, you will record hours by swiping your LC ID card.